CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 ### Learning Spells

-Currently there are two ways of learning spells that is implemented: learning a spell from an item(through a use_action) and from spells that have the learn_spells property.
+Currently there multiple ways of learning spells that are implemented: learning a spell from an item(through a use_action), from spells that have the learn_spells property and from traits/mutations.
 An example of an use item is shown below:

 ```json
 {